24-hour soccer match in 'city that never sleeps'

 Fans were able to interact with their favorite players as well.

-"I actually got a picture with David Villa," said participant and NYCFC fan Michael Villanueva.
+"I actually got a picture with David Villa," participant and NYCFC fan Michael Villanueva said.
 "Ronald Matarrita (NYCFC player), I was able to see pretty close up, so that was pretty nice."

 Growing New York City's soccer community is a goal NYCFC look to score on this season and beyond.